davisgamedev/homepage/md-content/web/gulpcontentequals.md

 # Gulp Content- Equals
-## A tool for file comparison and branching in gulp tasks
+## file comparison and branching in gulp tasks